 His discography includes CD recordings of Carl Orff’s “Carmina Burana”, Michael Mautner’s “Dantes Fest”, a CD and DVD live recordings of Claudio Monteverdi’s “Orfeo” from the Deutsche Oper am Rhein in Düsseldorf and Ernst Krenek’s “Karl V.” from the Bregenz Festival 2008.

-Alexander Mayr is Professor of Voice at the Music University in Geneva and and Senior Lecturer in Voice at the University of Music and Performing Arts in Vienna.
+Alexander Mayr is Univ.
+Professor of Voice and Applied Vocal Didactics at the Antonio Salieri Department of Vocal Studies and Vocal Research in Music Education at the mdw – University of Music and performing Arts in Vienna.
 He regularly teaches Masterclasses at the Summer Academy Lilienfeld, the International Music Academy Ferdinand Rebay in Heiligenkreuz and at the Music University in Geneva.